 What is Chevra Kadisha?

 It’s a way to show love and respect during a sacred and important time.
 Most religious and cultural communities care for their dead.
-I’m especially proud to be part of an inclusive group of women who do this for their Jewish neighbors in Chicago.
+I’m especially proud to be part of an inclusive group that does this for their Jewish neighbors in Chicago.
 If you need more information, about Chevra Kadisha or death rituals that might work for you, please reach out to me today.